 Making Gemstone Jewelry: Understanding Mohs’ Hardness Scale for Gemstones

-Gemstones and metal jewelry have been beautiful partners for thousands of years.
+Metal and gemstones have been beautiful partners for thousands of years in gemstone jewelry.
 The gemstone cuts have changed through the centuries, as have the jewelry design styles, but now as then, gemstones add beauty, value, and color to metal jewelry designs in a way that nothing else can.

 There are literally hundreds of different gemstones with more being discovered occasionally, even in modern times.
-Because they all have different qualities, specifically qualities related to durability like hardness, cleavage, and fracture, not all of them are suitable for use when making gemstone jewelry.
-Some gems are more suitable for gently worn jewelry, such as earrings and pendants, than for jewelry that can receive hard knocks during daily wear, such as bracelets and rings.
+Because they all have different qualities, like hardness, cleavage, and fracture, not all of them are suitable for gemstone jewelry.
+Some gems are more suited to gently worn jewelry, like earrings and pendants, than jewelry that receives hard knocks during wear, like bracelets and rings.
 It’s important to understand a gemstone’s durability and consider it as you are making gemstone jewelry.
 Let’s take a closer look at hardness.

 To fully understand a gemstone’s hardness–and get an idea of its suitability for jewelry designs–you need to understand the Mohs hardness scale.
 Learn more about the scale below from jewelry experts Tom and Kay Benham.